 Spend time having good conversations.

-If you need a little help, sign up and receive 33 Mealtime Conversation Starters.
-Or make up your own.
 Some families like to simply share a high and low from their day.
 But whatever you choose to do, spend time talking.
 Not only will you strengthen your family relationships, but you will also help your children develop a powerful language skill—the ability to participate in the art of conversation.

 Math & Home Economics

 Have your children plan, shop for, and cook a holiday meal.
 And it doesn’t have to be the traditional turkey one, either.
 Sometimes our family picked a theme and had everything from soups, to enchiladas, to pasta over the years.